jbakse/compform_site/content/noise/index.md

 ### Calling the Noise Function

 The `noise()` function takes up to three parameters: `noise(x,y,z)`.
-These parameters allow you to request values arranged in a three dimensional "cloud" of pseudo-random values.
+These parameters allow you to request values arranged in a three-dimensional "cloud" of pseudo-random values.

 When you call `noise(x)` you have to pass in at least one parameter.
 This parameter specifies the location in the cloud of the value to return.
 You can think about `noise(x)` as a lookup table: `noise(1)` provides one value in the table and `noise(2)` provides another.

 Choosing appropriate parameter values takes some getting used to.
 You can pass in `frameCount` or `millis()` to get values that change over time.
 You can pass in XYZ coordinates to get values that change over space.
-These are very common cases, but really you can pass values from any range into `noise()` and it will provide random values in return.
+These are very common cases, but you can pass values from any range into `noise()` and it will provide random values in return.

 ### Controlling the Frequency